tobybell/hex/README.md

 There are two modes, `--encode` and `--decode`.

-To decode a binary file `data.bin` to a text file of hex codes `data.txt`, run
+For example, to encode binary data from `data.bin` into hex in `data.txt`, run

 ```
-hex --decode < data.bin > data.txt
+hex --encode < data.bin > data.txt
 ```

-To encode a text file of hex codes `data.txt` to a binary file `data.bin`, run
+To decode hex from `data.txt` into binary data in `data.bin`, run

 ```
-hex --encode < data.txt > data.bin
+hex --decode < data.txt > data.bin
 ```

-All data flows through `stdin` and `stdout`, so you can easily compose this tool with whatever other programs you like.
+Note that all data flows through `stdin` and `stdout`, so you can easily compose this tool with whatever other programs you like.

 ## Installation